ekibun/flutter_ffplay/example/README.md

-# player_example
+# ffmpeg_example

-Demonstrates how to use the player plugin.
+Demonstrates how to use the ffmpeg plugin.

 ## Getting Started